waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Stepping on the one-way ledge at (27, 22) triggers the FARFETCH'D to appear at (29, 22).
 (Verified Turn 14344)
     - Defeating a wild Pokémon is a trigger that causes the FARFETCH'D to appear at (20, 24).
 (Verified Turn 14372)
     - Walking to the dead end at (29, 33) and then returning to the area has repeatedly failed to make the FARFETCH'D appear.
 This trigger is inconsistent and unreliable.
-  - **Failure Conditions:** Interacting from the side, front, above, or below the bird at various puzzle stages triggers the 'Kwaa!' dialogue and resets its position.
-This has been verified at multiple locations (e.g., from (29, 23) to (29, 22), from (20, 23) to (20, 24)).
+  - **Failure Conditions:** Interacting from the wrong tile (e.g., side, front, or above) at various puzzle stages triggers the 'Kwaa!' dialogue and resets its position or fails to move it.
+This has been verified at multiple locations: from the side at (28, 22) to (29, 22), from above at (20, 23) to (20, 24) [Verified Turn 17587], and from (29, 23) to (29, 22).
 - **Hypotheses & Tests (Log of Disproven Ideas):**
   - **Lead Pokémon:** The lead Pokémon has no effect on a simple 'A' press interaction.
   - **Twig Piles:** Stepping on the twig pile at (14, 27) does not alter the outcome of subsequent interactions with the bird.
 - **Current Investigation Plan: ARCHIVED** - This puzzle is currently unsolvable from this section of the forest.
 Pivoting to other objectives.
 - **Alternative Hypotheses (Untested):**
-  - The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere (e.g., from Goldenrod City).
-  - The puzzle is dependent on the time of day (e.g., must be solved at night).
-  - The puzzle requires a specific Pokémon move (like Headbutt) to be used on an object in the environment to alter the bird's pathing.
+  - **Puzzle Mechanics:** The puzzle requires a specific key item (like a Squirtbottle), a Pokémon move (like Headbutt) used on the environment, or is dependent on the time of day.
+  - **Strategic Alternatives:** HM01 Cut may be obtained from a different NPC or location entirely.
+The western part of Ilex Forest might be accessible from a different, undiscovered entrance.
 - **Note on Failures:** This puzzle has been the source of severe and recurring state-tracking failures, including repeatedly hallucinating my position (e.g., at Turns 9586, 9591, & 9608).

 ### Sprout Tower 2F Pillar Puzzle